-Trailing edge one shot bit: This will turn on a bit for one scan when the input condition makes a transition from 1 to 0.
+Trailing edge one-shot bit: This will turn on a bit for one scan when the input condition transitions from 1 to 0.
 (On to off)

-When input X0 turns off C2 is turned on for one scan.
-This is because it is in series with C3 trail work bit.
+When input X0 turns off, C2 is turned on for one scan.
+This is because it is in series with the C3 trail work bit.
 The next rung will latch this on and not unlatch it until the input condition X0 turns off.

-The Do-more PLC has several different ways to do the leading and trailing edge one shots.
-Here are a couple:
+The Do-more PLC has several ways to do the leading and trailing edge one-shots.
+Here is a couple: